guharoysayak/Z2_LGT/README.md

-# Z2_LGT
+# Repulsively bound hadrons in a Z2 lattice gauge theory

-Repulsively bound hadrons in a Z2 lattice gauge theory
+In this repository, we share the Matrix Product State based Time Evolving Block Decimation (TEBD) code that we have used to generate the data for our repulsively bound hadrons paper.